Tim-Liam-Hill/SimpleWebBrowser/notes/chpt8.md

 * Clicking on the scrollbar is suddenly very weird.
 * Am I not displaying content in 'nav' tags when showing the browser engineering site?? weird.

+why is scrolling the single hardest thing for me to implement correctl??????!??

+* self.scroll tells us in document terms how far to scroll down
+* its maximum value is documentHeight - (windowHeight - start_y).
+In other words, we take the amount that we can show on the screen at one time (windowHeight -start_y) and make sure that we can go past that (otherwise we would showing too little content to fill the screen)

 TODO: once I am done, ensure an inline block element in same line with same font as a regular element looks on the same line (because that might not happen).